abhigarg28/abhigarg28.github.io/README.md

 ## Education

-### Rutgers – The State University of New Jersey – Camden, NJ					 Jan 2014 – May 2015
+### Rutgers – The State University of New Jersey – Camden, NJ,					 Jan 2014 – May 2015

 Graduated with 3.75 GPA in Masters of Scientific Computing and Completed a thesis on “Development of a Computational for Forensic DNA Analysis”.

-### Uttarakhand Technical University, Dehradun, India					            July 2006 – April 2010
+### Uttarakhand Technical University, Dehradun, India,					            July 2006 – April 2010

 Graduated with a first division in Bachelors of Technology (B. Tech.) in Computer Science and Engineering